ridinCLIgun

 While others panic

 Somewhere, someone just ran rm -rf / without thinking.
 Somewhere else, someone got warned first.
-Be the second person.
+Who do you want to be?

 In the land of sudo, the careful man is king.